Member Login Join/Renew Contact SEARCH ADVANCED SEARCH

 Award:

-The award consists of a $5,000 cash prize, a plaque, and travel expenses (airfare, taxi, and hotel up to $1,500) to the Annual Meeting of the AADR, where the award is presented.
+The award consists of a $5,000 monetary prize, a plaque, and travel expenses (airfare, taxi, and hotel up to $1,500) to the Annual Meeting of the AADR, where the award is presented.

 The AADR Distinguished Scientist Award is generously supported by GlaxoSmithKline.